devhawk/blog-posts/Posts/20041016-1623-the-definition-of-the-media/json-content.md

 intended to further their host’s own agenda rather than tell any of the actual truth.

-Major kudos to Jon Steward for [pointing this out](http://mediamatters.org/items/200410160003) to the staff of CNN’s Crossfire.
+Major kudos to Jon Stewart for [pointing this out](http://mediamatters.org/items/200410160003) to the staff of CNN’s Crossfire.

-UPDATE – In the second to last paragraph above, I changed “host’s own conservative agenda” to simply “host’s own agenda”.
+**Update**: In the second to last paragraph above, I changed “host’s own conservative agenda” to simply “host’s own agenda”.
 I was momentarily guilty of the same type of partisan manipulation that I am accusing others of.
 It isn’t only conservatives that have an agenda.
 For example,